emmercm/www/src/blog/_who-is-your-audience.md

 ## Problem statements

 When I identify a system problem that I believe is worth addressing, I like the format of a lightweight ("one-pager") document to succinctly describe the problem, the severity, and a hypothesis for the solution with a rough estimate.
+If making a decision requires a meeting, it's especially helpful to have a

 ## Product requirements documents